umccr/google_lims/docs/a_z_setting_up_bcbio_run.md

 ## 1. Create config files for the samples to be run

-If this is for batches, follow the [bcbio Rmd](https://github.com/umccr/google_lims/blob/master/analysis/bcbioSetup.Rmd).
+We are using two standard approaches to set up bcbio on Gadi:

-If this is for single patients, follow the [bcbioSetup_Single Rmd](https://github.com/umccr/google_lims/blob/master/analysis/bcbioSetup_Single.Rmd)
+* If this is for single patients, follow the [bcbioSetup_Single Rmd](https://github.com/umccr/google_lims/blob/master/analysis/bcbioSetup_Single.Rmd)

-If this is for WTS, follow the [bcbioSetup_WTS](https://github.com/umccr/google_lims/blob/master/analysis/bcbioSetup_WTS.Rmd)
+* If this is for WTS, follow the [bcbioSetup_WTS](https://github.com/umccr/google_lims/blob/master/analysis/bcbioSetup_WTS.Rmd)

+For batch runs (e.g., research cohorts) there is also a generic [bcbio Rmd](https://github.com/umccr/google_lims/blob/master/analysis/bcbioSetup.Rmd) which likely needs revisions at this point as it has not been used for a while.
+We also have an experimental [bcbio UMI Rmd](https://github.com/umccr/google_lims/blob/master/analysis/bcbioSetup_Single_UMI.Rmd) which is not meant for production use until we have standardized how UMI FASTQs are generated on NovaStore or IAP.

-Each of these workflows should result in two files: TIMESTAMP_PROJECT.csv and TIMESTAMP_PROJECT.sh file, per subject folder.
+Each of these workflows should result in three files: `TIMESTAMP_PROJECT.csv`, `TIMESTAMP_PROJECT.sh` file and a `project_name.txt` per subject folder.

 ## 2. Running the samples

 ### 2a.
 Using Spartan

+**Note:** Spartan use has not been tested for a while.
+Limit to Gadi where possible.

 If this is for **testing**, follow these guidelines to run the samples on **Spartan**.
 Note that the versions of bcbio and umccrise may be out of date on Spartan and subsequently superseded (check with `umccrise --version` and `bcbio_nextgen.py -v`).